konstagap/AAC-coding-task/README.md

 ### Prerequisites

-Application is build with vanilla javasCript, Css and HTML.
+Application is build with vanilla javasCript, CSS and HTML.
+Project comes with `package.json` file which has all the dependencies listed, after runnin `npm install` you do not have to install anything seperatly to make app running.
-Application uses Express.js server, to install express run
+__However__, application uses Express.js server, to install Express individualy you can run

 ```
 npm install express
 ```
-in your termial command line.
+in your terminal command line.

 ## Authors